dbosoft/YaNco/README.md

 The connection builders Build() method returns a function that can be reused to open connections.

 Under the hood the ConnectionBuilder also creates also a SAPRfcRuntime instance.
-The SAPRfcRuntime abstracts the connection from IO with
+The SAPRfcRuntime abstracts between the SAP Netweaver RFC SDK and YaNco and encapsulates all I/O between YaNco and the RFC SDK.

-But you can customize it on the ConnectionBuilder with the ConfigureRuntime() method.
+You can customize the runtime on the ConnectionBuilder with the ConfigureRuntime() method.
 For example to add a logger:

 ```csharp
 var connectionBuilder = new ConnectionBuilder(connFunc)